unbit/ulver/README.md

 2
 ```

-(the GNU readline library is used, so you have history and advanced terminal operations)
+(on non-windows systems the GNU readline library is used, so you have history and advanced terminal operations)

-Instead, if you pass a filename to the ulver command it will parse it
+Instead, if you pass a filename to the ulver command, it will parse and run it

 ```sh
 ./ulver myscript.lisp